-Softwood - Pine and birch are some of the softwoods that can be effectively be used in a workbench top.
+Softwood - Pine and birch are some of the softwoods that can be effectively used as a workbench top.
 Softwoods are inexpensive and easy to work with, but are not as durable as other materials, so your workbench top may need more maintenance and might need replacing sooner than you might like if you are an avid woodworker.

 Hardwood - Hardwoods, such as oak and maple, are tough and can take more punishment.
 Small nicks can be easily sanded out of the surface, and larger depressions can be filled with wood putty.
-However, hardwoods are expensive and will increase your project budget.
+However, hardwoods are expensive, and will increase your project budget.
 They are also slightly more prone to splinter with repeated exposure to force like hammering.

 Plywood - Plywood as a workbench top offers medium durability at a reasonable cost.
-Layer the wood so the top is a minimum of 3/4-inches thick and you’ll have a sturdy surface to hold your projects.
+Layer the wood so the top is a minimum of 3/4 inches thick and you’ll have a sturdy surface to hold your projects.
 Plywood is also less likely to warp.

 MDF - Medium Density Fiberboard (MDF) is also an economical choice for a workbench top.
 It has many of the same advantages as plywood and is light but sturdy enough to use in an overhang design that can accommodate a clamp, which can be extremely useful in all kinds of projects.

 You might also consider creating a combination workbench top.
 A hardwood base, for example, with an MDF or plywood top combines durability with affordability, and the top will be easy to replace in the long term.

 DIY Workbench Mistakes to Avoid